multiversx/mx-exchange-sc/dex/price-discovery/docs/setup.md

 - start_time - phase 1 timestamp start
 - user_deposit_withdraw_time - phase 1 duration
 - owner_deposit_withdraw_time - phase 2 duration
+- user_min_deposit - the min deposit the user must deposit the first time they interact with the contract.
+Other deposits are not restricted.
+The user may either withdraw up to the min deposit value or all the deposited tokens
 - admin - the user that can call the `set_min_launched_tokens` endpoint

 ```rust